AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/recipes/recipes/create-monorepo.ts.md

   // `lerna run --since` will run nothing if only the root yarn.lock is updated.
   branchPrefix: 'test-all/renovate/',

-  // All PRs should wait for a manual approval.
+  // All updates, except for the major, wait for a manual approval.
   dependencyDashboardApproval: true,

   postUpdateOptions: [